The Office of Public Safety uses vehicle immobilizers (also known as boots) as an additional parking enforcement tool.

 A vehicle boot is a device attached to the rear driver’s side wheel, which immobilizes the vehicle until it is removed by authorities with a proper key.
 The boot program will not replace the towing program, but it will be used in conjunction with towing to enforce campus parking policies in a timely and convenient manner.

-La Roche College will continue to maintain a towing contract with McGann & Chester, LLC, located at 700 Hargrove Street Pittsburgh, PA.
+La Roche University will continue to maintain a towing contract with McGann & Chester, LLC, located at 700 Hargrove Street Pittsburgh, PA.
 15226; 412-381-9400.
 McGann & Chester is a specialized towing and hauling company.

 A vehicle will be subject to towing if it is:

 - Parked in marked handicapped spaces without authorization.

 - Blocking the roadway or blocking service or emergency vehicle ingress or egress.